webdcr/MusicLibrarySorter/README.md

 For stations like WebDCR with massive music libraries, manually sorting an unsorted folder can be impossible.
 This script automatically sorts music based on metadata tags.
 A bash script to sort through the station's music library of 40,000+ songs into properly tagged, improperly tagged, and untagged or broken mp3s

+Assumes usage of BASH.

-Must run `brew install ffmpeg` before usage.
+Must run `brew install ffmpeg` to install `ffprobe` before usage.

 ## Usage